 This project focuses on an Iris Recognition System (IRS) using Artificial Neural Network (ANN) for augmented security.
-This work proposes an improved version of the Self-Organizing Map (SOM) algorithm which is a subset of the ANN with an additional Voting System to enhance identification accuracy.
-This improved SOM algorithm resolves conventional issues of the recognition accuracy, speed and resource usages by using a Voting System and modification in each sub-blocks.
-This IRS consists of three main section, i.e. the Iris Acquisition and Segmentation, Iris Normalization and Compression and lastly iris recognition using the SOM algorithm.
-The preliminary step for recognizing an iris is to detect the iris by using CMOS camera, process the captured image and uses the SOM technique and its voting system to perform recognition.
+This work proposes an improved version of the Self-Organizing Map (SOM) algorithm which is a subset of the ANN with an additional voting system to enhance identification accuracy.
+This improved SOM algorithm resolves conventional issues of the recognition accuracy, speed and resource usages by using a voting system and modification in each sub-blocks.
+This IRS consists of three main sections, i.e. the Iris Acquisition and Segmentation, Iris Normalization and Compression and lastly iris recognition using the SOM algorithm.
+The preliminary steps for recognizing an iris is to detect the iris by using CMOS camera, process the captured image and uses the SOM technique and its voting system to perform recognition.
 Here, conventional iris recognition techniques and its voting system were reviewed.
 The recognition step is performed by using the SOM algorithm to analyze and arrange the iris input to obtain a better recognition rate with higher accuracy.
 SOM uses unsupervised training to solve the problem of classification used for low dimensional spaces and high dimensional data.
 The input training set arranges itself.
 Training is the process of matching the input vectors and the node weights which will be optimized to recognize the inputs.
 The matching node will be arranged by the input array.
-The voting system will receive 3 output array with 3 different starting point to start the vote, this improves recognition accuracy..
-The proposed IRS will be modelled, designed in Verilog code and simulation is performed using Modelsim for functional verification.
+The voting system will receive 3 output arrays with 3 different starting points to start the vote, this improves recognition accuracy.
+The proposed IRS will be modelled, designed in Verilog code and simulation is performed using Modelsim for functional verification purposes.
 The complete Verilog code is integrated to perform real-time recognition operation.
 The iris recognition algorithm using SOM with a voting system is able to achieve a recognition accuracy of 94% and a recognition speed of 1-2 second.
 This system is likely to be installed in places which require augmented security to enhance safety.